 Multidisciplinary cancer conferences (MCCs)

 MCCs are regularly scheduled meetings where healthcare providers discuss the diagnosis and treatment of individual cancer patients.
-For more information on MCCs click here.
+Please click here for more information on multidisciplinary cancer conferences.

 What questions should I ask my health care team?

-Since cancer surgery is very specific to each person, you may want to ask your care team at the cancer centre the following questions.
+Since cancer surgery is very specific to each person, you may want to ask your care team at the cancer centre the following questions about surgical oncology.